Automata Theory

 Treated material, exercises and slides

 For those who have to miss a lecture or exercise class, we will maintain a list of the topics and exercises we have treated every week.
-You can find this overview here (updated till exercise class 13, on 13 December, 2023, so complete!)
+You can find this overview here (updated till exercise class 10, on 15 November, 2024).

-The slides used during the lectures and exercise classes, will be published below before every lecture and exercise class.
-They will not be removed before the resit of the exam.
+(A version of) The slides used during the lectures and exercise classes will be published below before every lecture and exercise class.

 In the slides of the lectures, we regularly refer to two textbooks: